 Lack of access to reliable drinking water is a major cause of diseases and death due to contaminants, chemical pollutants and lack of hygiene.

-TURKSTAT data implies that 99% of the non-institutional population benefited piped water supply system in 2016 (non-institutional population: all population living in dwellings within the country).
+TURKSTAT data implies that, while 95.3% of the non-institutional population benefited piped water supply system in 2006 (non-institutional population: all population living in dwellings within the country), this ratio was 99% in 2017.
 Piped water supply system is identified as supply of potable water by pipes into the dwellings in municipal water network.

 The share of the world population with access to an improved water source rose from 86 % in 2005 to 91 % in 2015 .